aceberg/WatchYourPorts/README.md

 ## Config

-Configuration can be done through config file or environment variables
+Configuration can be done through `config.yaml` file or GUI, or environment variables

 | Variable  | Description | Default |
 | --------  | ----------- | ------- |